 There is no standard format for award letters, making it difficult to compare packages from different schools.
-Download and use FAME’s Comparing Financial Aid Awards Worksheet to help you compare different packages.
+Use FAME’s Comparing Financial Aid Awards Worksheet to help you compare different packages.
+(Please note: not all browsers/versions support PDF forms.
+For best results, download the worksheet and open with Adobe Reader, available as a free download from Adobe.com.)

 All students need to have an FSA ID (which can be created at fsaid.ed.gov) to access FAFSA on the Web.
 Keep track of the information entered when creating the FSA ID by using this information tracking sheet.